Joonas144/agapi_enabler/README.md

 # agapi_enabler
-This is just a file that disables agapi-scripts if turned off
+This is just a file that disables the Agapi project (now Cassandra) if turned off